neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 But then she started to think, as any of us might do about a loved one that found themselves caught in the gears of history, as sacrilegious as it might be to think about them.

+She says,
-She says, I was terribly shocked at what happened at the concentration camp, quote, but just as much about what they did to the men, one of whom was my father.
+> I was terribly shocked at what happened at the concentration camp, but just as much about what they did to the men, one of whom was my father.
+>

-They were for the most part men who loved life and children.
+> They were for the most part men who loved life and children.
+>

-It is horrible what they made out of men in this criminal war.
+> It is horrible what they made out of men in this criminal war.
+>

-Most of them didn't have the strength to extricate themselves from it.
+> Most of them didn't have the strength to extricate themselves from it.
+>

-All of them made themselves guilty of infinite atrocious wrongs.
+> All of them made themselves guilty of infinite atrocious wrongs.
+>

-The men, women and children, I am the daughter of such a German soldier, are still marked by that today.
+> The men, women and children, I am the daughter of such a German soldier, are still marked by that today.

-End quote.

 What if you had found yourself in a position where you thought you were just a soldier and then one day you're standing on the edge of a pit where men, women and children are stripped naked, forced to lie down in the pit, head to toe, head to toe while you shoot them.